Edward Daniel Clarke (1769-1822)

 Clarke obtained official permission from the Ottoman government to remove the statue but he did so very much against the wishes of the local people, who believed her to be the goddess Demeter, and thought her presence ensured the fertility of their fields.
 Clarke also identified her as Demeter, and thought she was of classical date associated with Pheidias, the sculptor of the Parthenon in Athens.
 It is now recognised that this statue is one of a pair, perhaps portraying priestesses, which formed columns on the Inner Propylaea, a sanctuary gateway of the Roman period.

 On returning to England in 1802 Clarke went on to enjoy a varied and productive career.
 In 1808 he became the first Professor of Mineralogy at Cambridge and pioneered methods of melting and fusing metals with a blow-pipe: he also developed the self-lighting match.
 He wrote an account of his travels which ran to several volumes, ‘Travels in various countries of Europe, Asia and Africa’, and in 1817 was elected University Librarian.
 He was also involved in the development of both the sans serif font and the Greek font still used for Oxford Classical texts today.

-Many of the objects in Clarke’s collection are on display in the Greek and Roman gallery, and can also be seen in the online gallery [link to Freestanding_Clarke].
-Click here to see all the objects from Clarke’s collection now in the Fitzwilliam Museum.
+Many of the objects in Clarke’s collection are on display in the Greek and Roman gallery: click here to see all the objects from Clarke’s collection now in the Fitzwilliam Museum.